artisin/teFlow/README.md

 ## Note
-I created this package for a current project I'm currently working on and I would hold your horses until I run this guy through the battlefield because the Api might change a bit before I release a 1.x. ~1-2 months tops.
+I created this package for a current project I'm currently working on so I am still in the process of throwing this guy through the battlefield.
+Although, for the most part the api will remain the same.

 ## Usage